aerdemir75/EndProjectBookingApiBackend/README.md

 ⚠️ Tests will delete data (e.g. DELETE requests), so it's important to restart your server afterward to reset the state.

+This ensures your database is clean and pre-populated with data for testing or development.

-- use the command npx prisma migrate reset to reset the database
+1. Run prisma migrate reset to clear and rebuild the database schema.

-- Also do not forget to re-seed the database using this command: NPX PRISMA DB SEED
+2. Run prisma db seed to fill the database with your starter data.

 ---